 Both clever and courageous, David and Clare Hieatt set up a denim label called Hiut Denim.
-It didn’t take long for the Cardigan community to reminded them that for over 30 years the town was a hive of fashion production, with 35,000 pairs of ladies jeans being manufactured each week for M&S. David and Clare realised that whilst the factory may have shut down, the expert skills of its workers were laying dormant, until now that is.
+It didn’t take long for the Cardigan community to remind them that for over 30 years the town was a hive of fashion production, with 35,000 pairs of ladies jeans being manufactured each week for M&S. David and Clare realised that whilst the factory may have shut down, the expert skills of its workers were lying dormant until now that is.
 They have recruited experienced, enthusiastic, highly skilled labour to help them fulfil their goals.
-They know that part of being successful in business is the recruiting of staff that display a positive hard working attitude and have the manufacturing skills to produce high quality clothing.
+They know that part of being successful in business is the recruiting of staff that display a positive hard-working attitude and have the manufacturing skills to produce high-quality clothing.
 I think David and Clare are very smart to employ this strategy because there is a lot at stake here.

 Whilst in Bangkok in December 2011 I was amazed by the fabulous design, low price and high material quality of the clothing, it was refreshing to see.
 So by the time I arrived in the Melbourne CBD, Australia early in 2012, I was terribly disappointed at (in) what I saw.
 The vast majority of clothes I saw were expensive and shocking quality, it was nothing short of a fashion rip off and a tragedy.
 My top Aussie labels, especially surf brands, are not the quality they use to be.
 The dresses that were being sold, that I know come from Asia’s mass production factories, were price theft and quality trash.
 Hence why, in my blog, I showcase great Australian labels who’s manufacturing and material quality matches the price you pay and have always remained in Australia.